vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 Platform architectural overview
 -------------------------------

-The edukates platform relies on a Kubernetes operator to perform the bulk of the work.
-The actions of the operator are controlled through a set of custom resources specific to the edukates platform.
+The educates platform relies on a Kubernetes operator to perform the bulk of the work.
+The actions of the operator are controlled through a set of custom resources specific to the educates platform.
 The custom resources are:

 * ``Workshop`` - Provides the definition of a workshop.
 This defines where the workshop content is hosted, or the location of container image which bundles the workshop content and any additional tools required for the workshop.
 The definition also lists additional resources that should be created which are to be shared between all workshop sessions, or for each session, along with details of resources quotas and access roles required by the workshop.